Announcing the Founding of the

 THE ATHENIAN OATH

 "We will ever strive for the ideals and sacred things of the city...
 We will unceasingly seek to quicken the sense of public duty...
-We will transmit this city not only not less, but greater, better, and more beautiful than it was transmitted to us." - Excerpt from AthenianOath (4th or 5th century B.C)
+We will transmit this city not only not less, but greater, better, and more beautiful than it was transmitted to us."- Excerpt from Athenian Oath (4th or 5th century B.C)

-This engraving of the Athenian Oath stands at the entrance to The Maxwell School of Citizenship at Syracuse University, reminding dedicated and aspiring public servants that the legacy of ancient Athens has figured prominently in the construction of the American political and civic identity—this 4th or 5th century B.C.
-Athenian oath, taken in a public ritual by ephebos (men of eighteen or nineteen), marked their entry into adulthood and the realm of public service.
-It was upon uttering this oath that young Athenian men entered into a two-year period of civic and military service - what we today might refer to as a period of national service.
+The oath taken in a public ritual by ephebos (men of eighteen or nineteen) marked their entry into adulthood and the realm of public service.
+Upon uttering this oath, young Athenian men entered two years of civic and military service - what we today might refer to as a period of national service.
 This tradition has been called an early historical example of public administration.

 GALLERY B: